 Clinical trials showed no adverse drug reactions using very high doses of saxagliptin, alogliptin, linagliptin.
 However, high doses of sitagliptin were associated with an 8.0-millisecond mean increase in QTc in controlled clinical trials as labeled by the FDA.
 In case of overdose, hemodialysis removes approximately 13% of sitagliptin and approximately 23% of saxagliptin but did not affect alogliptin or linagliptin.

-A multidisciplinary approach is critical in controlling diabetes and its complications.
+An interprofessional approach is critical in controlling diabetes and its complications.
 It requires providers (primary care physician, endocrinologist, ophthalmologist, podiatrist), pharmacist, nurse practitioners, dieticians, and diabetes educator nurses to come together as a comprehensive team in providing care.
 Literature indicates that such a collaborative effect can improve diabetic management, lower the risk of chronic disease complications.
-[Level V]
+[Level 5]

 Health care providers can emphasize the importance of metabolic control and other cardiovascular risk factors, promote healthy lifestyle practices including physical activity and healthful eating, and explain the benefits of comprehensive team care.